mathewgomas-alfred/mathewgomas.io/reference_manual/tools/text.rst

     Anchor/Align text to the left/middle/right
         Text alignment.
 This allows you to align text to the left, center it, or to the right.
 This is called text-anchor because svg 1.1's multiline text only uses text-anchor, and this is a slight bit different than text-align (and also the reason justify isn't available at the moment).
 Edit Text
     This will summon the text editor for the currently selected shape.
-This can be quickly invoked with either pressing :kbd:`Enter` or Double - |mouseleft| the shape.
+This can be quickly invoked with either pressing the :kbd:`Enter` key or :kbd:`double-click +` |mouseleft| shortcut on the shape.

 Text Editor
 -----------